coronalabs/corona-docs/markdown/guide/programming/04/index.markdown

 local scene = composer.newScene()
 ``````

-The first line, <nobr>`local composer = require( "composer" )`</nobr>, tells Corona to utilize the Composer library in this Lua file.
+The first line, <nobr>`local composer = require( "composer" )`</nobr>, tells CORONA_CORE_PRODUCT to utilize the Composer library in this Lua file.
 This line must be included in every Composer scene.

 The second line, <nobr>`local scene = composer.newScene()`</nobr>, essentially creates a new variable named `scene` that holds a Composer scene object.
 This variable (`scene`) will become important later in the file, as you'll see shortly.